"Artistic mastery far beyond her years." - The American Organist

 "She showed impressive technique and musicianship and a sophisticated use of the organ." - The Diapason

-A true rising star among young classical musicians, Monica Czausz Berney has quickly made a name for herself as one of the finest young American organists on the scene today.
-Known for her creative programming, innovative use of the organ, and charming demeanor, she was recognized as one of the top 20 organists under 30 in the May 2016 issue of The Diapason.
-She has received first prize in numerous competitions, including the 2015 American Guild of Organists Regional Competition for Young Organists (Region VII: Southwest), 2015 Schweitzer Competition in the Young Professionals’ Division, the 2013 William C. Hall Competition, the 2012 L. Cameron Johnson Competition, and the 2011 Oklahoma City University Competition.
+A true star among young classical musicians, Monica Czausz Berney has quickly made a name for herself as one of the finest organists on the scene today.
+Known for her creative programming and innovative use of the organ, she was recognized as one of the top 20 organists under 30 in the May 2016 issue of The Diapason.
+She has received first prize in numerous competitions, including the 2015 American Guild of Organists Regional Competition for Young Organists (Region VII: Southwest), the 2015 Schweitzer Competition in the Young Professionals’ Division, the 2013 William C. Hall Competition, the 2012 L. Cameron Johnson Competition, and the 2011 Oklahoma City University Competition.

 Ms. Berney has performed at significant venues across the United States, including Walt Disney Concert Hall in Los Angeles, the Meyerson Symphony Center in Dallas, Merrill Auditorium in Portland (Maine,) the Kimmel Center in Philadelphia, Spivey Hall in Morrow (Georgia), the Eccles Festival at the Cathedral of the Madeleine in Salt Lake City, Fresno State University for the International Philip Lorenz Keyboard Festival, and a mini concert tour in Hawaii.
 Monica’s performances have been broadcast on Pipedreams, WRTI Philadelphia, 91.7 Houston, and KTRU Rice Radio.